MicrosoftDocs/learn/learn-pr/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/2-three-phases-and-commands.md

-In the following lab exercises, you're provided with step-by-step guidelines on how to run all four commands for each of the supported CI/CD platforms.
+In the following lab exercises, you're given step-by-step guidelines on how to run all four commands for each of the supported CI/CD platforms.

-But in the meantime, in this unit we're reviewing the three phases of a GitHub Actions Importer Migration: **planning, testing,** and **migrating** and their associated commands.
+But in the meantime, in this unit, you review the three phases of a GitHub Actions Importer Migration: **planning, testing,** and **migrating** and their associated commands.

-- Let's walk through the **planning phase** of your migration and introduce you to the:
+- Let's walk through the **planning phase** of your migration and learn about:
-  - The ```audit```
+  - The ```audit``` command.
-  - And the ```forecast``` commands
+  - The ```forecast``` commands.

-- Then we introduce you to the **testing phase**, which includes
+- Then you learn about the **testing phase**, which includes:
-  - The ```dry-run``` command
+  - The ```dry-run``` command.
-  - And custom transformers
+  - Custom transformers.

-- For the **migration phase**, we introduce you to the ```migration``` command.
+- For the **migration phase**, you learn about the ```migration``` command.
-- And to finish, we end with a review of what isn't automatically migrated over with GitHub Actions Importer.
+- To finish, you review what GitHub Actions Importer doesn't automatically migrate.

-But for now, let’s start with the planning phase of your migration.
+But for now, let’s examine the planning phase of your migration.

 ## The planning phase